w314/problemSolvingWithPython/explanation_2.md

-# Problem 4
+# Problem 2 - Search in a Rotated Sorted Array

-### Time Complexity: `O(n)`
+### Time Complexity: `O(logn)`
-### Space Complexity: `O(n)`
+### Space Complexity: `O(logn)`
-### Algorithm Used: `recursion`
+### Algorithm Used: `binary search, recursion`

 ### Explanation

-`Time complexity`: To find all files the algorithm has to  look through all files and subdirectories once.
-Therefore time comlexity is linear `O(n)`, it depends on the number of files and subdirectories found under the path given as parameter.

-`Space complexity:` In worst case all files in all subdirectories have the suffix given as the parameter and all have to be stored in the output list.
-Therefore space complexity depends on the number of files found under path given as parameter.

-I have used recursion as it was an effective way to look through all the subdirectories and their subdirectories.
-The task demanded to do the same subtasks (checking files and directories) again and again down the hieararchy.
-Recursion was a good fit for the task.
+`Time complexity`: I have used binary search to find the smallest element of the array to know the index the array is pivoted.
+I have also used binary search to search for the target in the appropriate section of the input array.
+Using binary search made it possible to find the target in  `O(logn)` time.

+`Space complexity:` The algorithm memory need depends on the number of elements in the input list, larger input lists need more recursions.
+The number of recursions dependance on the length of the input array is: `O(logn`).